dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

       content: (
         <div>
           <strong>This is the first item's accordion body.</strong> It is hidden
-          by default, but shown when title is clicked.
+          by default, but shown when the title is clicked.
 It will also be hidden if the title is clicked again or when another item is clicked.
           You can pass HTML tags in the content such as <u>underline tag</u>,{' '}
           <i>italic</i>, or even another list like this:
           <ul>
             <li>Bread</li>